orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 - [ ] Partiality/unresolved parts critical.
 	- [ ] How to define currently trying some directionality: waiting for some function, perhaps some partial state acquirable?
 	- [ ] Partial reversibility critical, same for superpositions and possible spaces (close to approximates)..
 	- [ ] Unresolved as: this computation was cut off/short?
-Unresolved: a pointer to continue investigation?
+Unresolved: a pointer to continue investigation? ; pointer to terminal
 	- [ ] Recognizing structure but not it's name (failure to find a link): Recognizing properties/context, but not some specific property/attached representation.
 	- [ ] Deletion of information
 	- [ ] Hooking steps of the program: